 Johann Wiechers Award

-The IFSCC Johann Wiechers Award (formerly the IFSCC Conference Award) consists of an amount of 3,000 Swiss Francs or its equivalent and is awarded to the presenter of the most meritorious podium presentation pertaining to either basic or applied cosmetic research at an IFSCC Conference.
-The amount will be provided by the IFSCC.
+The IFSCC Johann Wiechers Award consists of an amount of 3,000 Swiss Francs or its equivalent and is awarded to the presenter of the best podium presentation pertaining to either basic or applied cosmetic research at an IFSCC Conference.

 This Award was first made in 2003 at the IFSCC Conference in Korea.
 It was set up to recognise the increasing scientific contribution made by the IFSCC Conferences and is for the Best Paper presented at the Conference.